tnakatani/cs6601_assignment_2/README.md

 class OpenMoveEvalFn():
     """Evaluation function that outputs a
-    score equal to how many moves are open for AI player on the board
+    score equal to how many moves are open for AI player on the board."""
-    minus the moves open for opponent player.""" def score(self, game, maximizing_player_turn=True):
+    def score(self, game, maximizing_player_turn=True):
         # TODO: finish this function!
         return eval_func